bartimaeusrex/candy-maker-api/README.md

 # Candy Maker API

 ## Part One Instructions
 In the initial commit of this project you were provided with the SQL to create a database of candies with their manufacturers.
-Working in a brach called `part-one-answer`, your task is to implement an Express driven REST API that allows a user to retrieve this data.
+Working in a branch called `part-one-answer`, your task is to implement an Express driven REST API that allows a user to retrieve this data.
 Your API should support the routes listed below, pulling the data from the database via Sequelize models.

 ## Requests and Expected Respones